derekxkwan/dxkSynthDefs/README.md

 NOT MINE (mostly for archival/collection purposes)

-- notMineDrums - adapted cymbal808_ryan and varioussmallfires's fm-gong with some code cleaning
+- notMineSynths - adapted cymbal808_ryan, varioussmallfires's fm-gong, sccode coreyker's detuned synth pad and with some code cleaning